kogcyc/insite/README.md

 "Show me your code and I'll have no idea what it does.
 Show me your data and I will understand."
 ```

-This is the core data of <strong>kassette</strong>, the contents of a file named 'kassette.js'
+Here is the 'data' that brings understanding to <strong>kassette</strong>, the contents of the file named 'kassette.js'

 ```javascript
 export const kassette = [